 Tanning booths cause cancer

 When you go to the salon for a tanning session, you may leave with a golden glow, but you are undergoing something that unequivocally causes cancer.
 Clinical studies show that artificial light tanning causes melanoma, the most dangerous type of cancer.
-A melanoma looks like a mole and is usually black or brown in color, but sometimes it is red, blue, or other colors.
+Melanoma looks like a mole and is usually black or brown, but sometimes it is red, blue, or other colors.

 Skin cancer can happen to anyone.
 Women have a higher risk of developing cancer from exposure to the UV rays used in indoor tanning booths than men, simply because about 70 percent of tanning salon customers are young women.
-If you have previously been treated for skin cancer or if you have a family history of skin cancer, your risk is also increased.
+If you have previously been treated for skin cancer or have a family history, your risk is also increased.

-You are at an increased risk of developing skin cancer if you have certain physical characteristics, including:
+You are at an increased risk of developing skin cancer if you have specific physical characteristics, including:

 - White skin